 Irrespective of how savvy they are, the doubt still lurks: “is mobile banking safe?”

-Before we begin the rant on “how to secure mobile banking,” let’s first elaborate on the topic:
+Before we begin the rant on “how to secure mobile banking or how to make online banking safe,” let’s first elaborate on the topic:

 What is Mobile Banking?